terra-campaigns/arrival/campaign/part02/chap009.md

 	2. Chains of perdition
 	3. Banishment (for Guilf)
 	4. Phantasmal killer
-4. At any time, if struggling with chasers, cast polymorth and run to the mercian house
+4. At any time, if struggling with chasers, cast polymorf and run to the mercian house
+	1. Allow PCs to see the house she enters - with two Mercians guarding the door
-	1. If followed, in the mercian house cast elemental
+	2. If followed, in the mercian house begin to cast elemental

-## Potential scenes
+## Storyline scenes

 ### Rurkinar festival and ritual, and FFKA censoring